 Middle School students at Holy Trinity prepare for the academic standards needed for high school.
 Eighth graders receive ISEE test preparation.
 The ISEE exam is mandatory for application to all Catholic high schools.

 Student led portfolio conferences are required at the end of the first and third quarters.
 The purpose of these conferences is to provide students, parents, and teachers the opportunity to plan and work together for the success of the student.
 The students create a portfolio of artifacts and reflections from the work that they have completed.
 They lead the conference, explaining their progress and reflecting on their accomplishments and setting goals.
 All students are required to attend these conferences with their parents.

 The purpose of homework is to reinforce what is learned during the school day and to provide the opportunity for independent study.
 Assignments may take longer due to a student’s understanding or the level of difficulty of the topic.

 Teachers may give special projects that extend over several days or weeks.
 Homework may also take longer to finish if students do not begin long-term projects as soon as they are assigned.

 Parents may access their child’s grades online by visiting www.renweb.com.
 First-time users will need to follow special instructions using their email addresses.
 Teachers update RenWeb several times each week.

 Report Cards and Progress Reports

 Holy Trinity’s school year is divided into four quarters.
 Report cards are issued in Grades 1-8 following the close of each quarter.
 Early Childhood students receive Report Cards after the 2nd, 3rd, and 4th quarters.
-Progress Reports go home midway between quarters, indicating the student’s progress at that point in time.
+Progress Reports are emailed to 2nd- 8th grades midway between quarters, indicating the student’s progress at that time.